emilwalsted/respmech/README.md

 # Respiratory mechanics, work of breathing and EMG entropy calculations
 ------------------------------------------------------------------------
-_(c) Copyright 2019 Emil Schwarz Walsted (emilwalsted@gmail.com)_
+_(c) Copyright 2019 Emil Schwarz Walsted (emilwalsted@gmail.com), ORCID [0000-0002-6640-7175](https://orcid.org/0000-0002-6640-7175)_

-This is a rewrite of my MATLAB code from 2016, with some changes/additions.
+This is a port/rewrite of my MATLAB code from 2016, with some changes and additions.

-The code calculates respiratory mechanics and/or in- and expiratory work of breathing and/or diaphragm EMG entropy from a time series of pressure/flow/volume recordings obtained  e.g. from LabChart.
+The code calculates respiratory mechanics and/or in- and expiratory work of breathing and/or diaphragm EMG entropy from a time series of pressure/flow/volume recordings (e.g. obtained using LabChart).

 # Usage